 You have a vision, and you know how to communicate it.
 Excellent.
 Now it’s time to rally the troops.

-A leader is nothing without his or her followers.
-If you don’t have anyone to lead, then...you’re not a leader.
-Successful leaders find ways to motivate and inspire people to take up advocacy and join them on the quest to accomplishing a set goal.
+A leader is nothing without their followers.
+If you don’t have anyone to lead, then you’re not a leader.
+Successful leaders find ways to motivate and inspire people to join them on the quest to accomplish their goals.

 Nobody ever became a leader by saying, “I don’t know.”
-Successful leaders are able to grab the bull by the horns and make the tough decisions that others can’t.
+Successful leaders are able to grab the proverbial bull by the horns and make tough decisions when others can’t.

 Indecisiveness simply isn’t an option for those who want to lead.
-You need to be a decision maker when you're the head of a team.
+You need to be a reliable decision-maker when you're the head of a team.
+It's your ability to make the call when others aren't able to that helps to inspire them to follow you.

 Today, our world has a fair few successful leaders who are doing good for our people and our planet.
 Whether in business, politics, or media, leaders can be found throughout all walks of life.